pegasus4me/dense/README.md

 // vault contracts

-contribute function to do
-and some get return functions to do
+contribute function to do  DONE and some get return functions to do IN PROGRESS